pico2/Arianrhod/Source/sources/cpython/Doc/c-api/exceptions.rst

    reference, as accessible from Python through :attr:`__cause__`.

-.. c:function:: void PyException_SetCause(PyObject *ex, PyObject *ctx)
+.. c:function:: void PyException_SetCause(PyObject *ex, PyObject *cause)

-   Set the cause associated with the exception to *ctx*.
+   Set the cause associated with the exception to *cause*.
 Use *NULL* to clear it.
-There is no type check to make sure that *ctx* is either an exception instance or :const:`None`.
-This steals a reference to *ctx*.
+There is no type check to make sure that *cause* is either an exception instance or :const:`None`.
+This steals a reference to *cause*.

    :attr:`__suppress_context__` is implicitly set to ``True`` by this function.